You can configure your ExtraHop system to enable users to log in to the system through the Okta identity management

 - From Okta, copy the Identity Provider Issuer URL and paste into the Entity ID field on the ExtraHop system.

-- From Okta, copy the X.509 certificate and paste into the Signing Certificate field on the ExtraHop system.
+- From Okta, copy the X.509 certificate and paste into the Public Certificate field on the ExtraHop system.

 Choose how you would like to provision users from one of the following

 - Select Auto-provision users to create a new remote SAML user account on the ExtraHop system when the user first logs in.

 - Clear the Auto-provision users checkbox and manually configure new remote users through the ExtraHop Administration settings or REST API.
 Access and privilege levels are determined by the user configuration in Okta.

 - The Enable this identity provider option is selected by default and allows users to log in to the ExtraHop system.
 To prevent users from logging in, clear the checkbox.